rgeraldes24/hyperion/docs/introduction-to-smart-contracts.rst

 ========

-The Quantum Resistant Virtual Machine or QRVM is the runtime environment for smart contracts in Ethereum.
+The Quantum Resistant Virtual Machine or QRVM is the runtime environment for smart contracts in QRL.
 It is not only sandboxed but actually completely isolated, which means that code running inside the QRVM has no access to network, filesystem or other processes.
 Smart contracts even have limited access to other smart contracts.